 'Nana Gracilis' is a compact, slow-growing, multi-stemmed, evergreen shrub that typically grows to 3' tall over the first 10 years.
 It will eventually mature over time in pyramidal to conical form to 6-9' tall.
 It features shell-shaped sprays of dense rich dark green foliage.
 Nana means dwarf and gracilis means slender or graceful.

 No serious insect or disease problems.
-Plants in the genus Chamaecyparis generally have some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.
+Some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.

 Specimen evergreen conifer.